renzmann/tobacco/README.md

 operator `>>` to be a function pipe.
 I've hardly ever seen anyone using `>>`, so it doesn't seem likely many people will miss the default behavior.

-A pipeline takes the value of a function call on the left-hand-side, and passes it in as the first argument to the function on the right hand side:
+A pipeline takes the value of a function call on the left-hand side, and passes it in as the first argument to the function on the right-hand side:

 ```python
 0 >> f >> g  # evaluates to g(f(0))